sbaio/corruptVideo/README.md

 The goal is to extract the sub videos from the corrupt one.

-We will try different methods and measures to compare the images.
+We will try different methods and measures to compare the images: (histograms, pixelwise difference, SSIM measure